ayamkito/software-product-sprint/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains Kizito's portfolio and SPS projects for 2021 summer.

 To get started: